athevangelopoulos/diet_analyses/README.md

 ## Prey taxa proportions and their relative importance in the diet of a predator

 The proportions of prey taxa in the diet of a predator are typically given as their frequencies in the stomachs (%F) and their proportions in numbers (%N) and weight (%W) in the stomach contents.
-Prey relative importance is estimated with the Index of Relative Importance (%IRI) that combines the information of the %F, %N and %W indices (Hyslop, 1980).
+Prey relative importance is estimated with the Index of Relative Importance (%IRI), which combines the information of the %F, %N and %W indices (Hyslop, 1980).

 ### diet_proportions.R